 - 2. Carefully lift the actuator and column assembly, and mount the column in the hub.
 Align the flat face of the spring swivel with the top-front of the actuator.
 Tighten the two bolts on the hub. - 3.
 Connect factory air to the air hose on the stand (1/4 NPT male fitting on the hose).
-A quick-disconnect fitting is suggested.
+A quickdisconnect fitting is suggested.
 Use a lockout device on the air line if required. - 4.
 Verify the base/start switch control cable is properly connected to the back of actuator. - 5.
+Verify the linear encoder connector is properly connected to the back of the actuator. - 6.
 Use jack screws to fine adjust the system level.
-A 3/16" allen wrench should be used for the 3/8"- $16 \times 3/4$ " jack screws. - 6.
+A 3/16" allen wrench should be used for the 3/8"-16 x 3/4" jack screws. - 7.
 Verify earth ground is connected with #8 gauge wire to the ground terminal on the rear of the actuator.